4paradigm/OpenMLDB/docs/en/deploy/install_deploy.md

 cd openmldb-tablet-0.8.5-2
 ```

 Modify the configuration again and start the TabletServer.
-Note that if all TabletServers are on the same machine, use different port numbers to avoid "Fail to listen" error in the log (`logs/tablet.WARNING`).
+Note that if all TabletServers are on the same machine, use different port numbers to avoid the "Fail to listen" error in the log (`logs/tablet.WARNING`).

 **Note:**